 After graduating, she headed out west to the tiny town of Blue Lake, CA where she studied with the world-renowned Dell'Arte Company of California.
 During her time there she studied a new form of physical theatre developed by Richard Schechner and taught by Paula Murray Cole.
 The style, known as RASAboxes, consists of Antonin Artaud's theory that an actor can become an "athlete of the emotions", and the Eastern Indian aesthetic study of emotions known as Rasa, or flavor.

-(Teaches: Acting, Character Craze, Broadway, Advanced Acting)
+(Teaches: Acting, Teen Acting)